heliosproj/HeliOS/README.md

   pinMode(LED_BUILTIN, OUTPUT);

-  xTask blink = xTaskCreate("BLINK", blinkTask_main, &ledState);

-  if (blink) {
+  /* Create a new HeliOS task, give it an ASCII name, a reference to the task's main function and a reference to the task's parameter - in this case the state of the LED. */ xTask blink = xTaskCreate("BLINK", blinkTask_main, &ledState);

+  /* Check to make sure the task was created by xTaskCreate() before attempting to use the task. */ if (blink) {

+    /* Place the task in the "waiting" state so it will respond to task events. */
     xTaskWait(blink);

-    xTaskChangePeriod(blink, 1000000);

-    xTaskStartScheduler();
+    /* Set the task timer period to one second.
+The HeliOS scheduler will execute the task every second until the task is either suspended, its task timer period is changed or the task is deleted. */ xTaskChangePeriod(blink, 1000000);

+    /* Pass control to the HeliOS scheduler.
+The HeliOS scheduler will not relinquish control unless xTaskSuspendAll() is called. */ xTaskStartScheduler();

+    /* If the scheduler relinquishes control, do some clean-up by deleting the task. */
     xTaskDelete(blink);
   }

-  xSystemHalt();
+  /* Halt the system.
+Once called, the system must be reset to recover. */ xSystemHalt();
 }

 void loop() {

-}
+  /* The loop function is not used and should remain empty. */ }
 ```
 # Releases